“…potent visual inspiration, grandly realized…[Stands] up to the strongest art made by anyone else, anywhere, at any time. See it.”

 Peter Schjeldahl, The New Yorker

 Andy Warhol.
-The Last Supper.
-1986.
-Collection of The Andy Warhol Museum, Pittsburgh.
+Self-Portrait Wallpaper.
+1978.
+Collection of the Andy Warhol Museum, Pittsburgh.

 ©2010 The Andy Warhol Foundation for the Visual Arts, Inc./Artists Rights Society (ARS), New York

 Andy Warhol (1928–1987) was born Andrew Warhola in Pittsburgh, Pennsylvania, and majored in pictorial design at the Carnegie Institute of Technology (now Carnegie Mellon University).
 After graduation, he moved to New York, and found success as a commercial artist throughout the 1950s.
 His illustrations appeared in Vogue, Harper's Bazaar, The New Yorker, and other magazines, and he created advertising and window displays for Bonwit Teller, I. Miller, and other retail stores.
 During this time he shortened his name to Warhol, and, in 1952, had his first individual show, at the Hugo Gallery, Fifteen Drawings Based on the Writings of Truman Capote.
 His first group show was at The Museum of Modern Art in 1956.

 The work for which he’s best known was made during the early 1960s, in which he appropriated images from Pop culture, creating paintings that remain icons of 20th-century art, such as the Campbell's Soup Cans, Disasters, and Marilyns.
 Warhol’s 16mm films from this period have become underground classics: Chelsea Girls, Empire, and Sleep.
 In 1968, Valerie Solanas, founder and sole member of S.C.U.M.
 (Society for Cutting Up Men) walked into Warhol's studio, known as the Factory, and shot the artist.
 The attack was nearly fatal.